Jorge Fossati: Managerial career

 After Internacional and Mário Sergio parted ways, as per their previous agreement, the Brazilian club reached a deal with Fossati.
 On 13 December 2009, he joined Internacional for one year.
 Following negative results, he was fired on 28 May 2010.
 Fossati left Internacional in the semi-finals of the Copa Libertadores after defeating reigning champions Estudiantes de La Plata in the quarter-finals; Internacional would go on to win the Libertadores.

 After that, he was named as head coach of Al-Shabab and nearly reached that season's AFC Champions League final with the team.
 Fossati was sacked by Al-Shabab in December 2010, but returned for another crack at the continental title, after being put in charge of Al-Sadd for a second time between 2010 and 2012, during which he won the 2011 AFC Champions League and reached the semi-finals of the 2011 FIFA Club World Cup.
 Fossati left Al-Sadd on 19 May 2012 and joined Club Cerro Porteño.

-On 26 July 2013, Fossati signed a two years contract with United Arab Emirates champions Al Ain to replace Cosmin Olăroiu.
-He became coach of the Qatar national football team in 2016.
+On 26 July 2013, Fossati signed a two-year contract with United Arab Emirates champions Al Ain to replace Cosmin Olăroiu.
+He became the coach of the Qatar national football team in 2016.
 Like Fossati, all of the football management of 'The Maroons' were Uruguayan.
 In June 2019, he returned to River Plate Montevideo.

 In March 2023, Fossati joined Club Universitario de Deportes, after the departure of Carlos Compagnucci.
 His contract would end in December 2023 amid rumours of Fossati signing over to the Peru national football team.
 On 27 December 2023, Peru would officialize the signing of Fossati as head coach.

 Fossati was sacked by the Peru national team on 15 January 2025, with the nation in the last position of the 2026 FIFA World Cup qualification.
 On 20 April, he returned to Universitario.

+After leaving Universitario by mutual consent on 11 December 2025, Fossati returned to his home country and took over Liverpool Montevideo on 25 April 2026.